planeguy/clusterfriend/objects.md

 *suggested api endpoint*: http://host/friends/:username also http://host/ (my public profile to the world)

 ##Post
-- for: recipients, poster & their session keys
+- for: recipients, poster & their session keys if applicable
 - date
 - poster
 - url: the permalink for this used as id
+- encrypted-url
 - content
 - relationships
  - in-reply-to